 Fortunately, Google is getting much smarter about understanding how terms can relate to one another.
 So the search engines understand that a page whose primary term is “sommelier course New York” will also be relevant to someone looking for “sommelier class NYC.”

 Your main focus: Understand the language that your customers tend to use when they’re looking for a business like yours.

 2. Optimize your site and content

-The most valuable thing you can do for your local business is create a reasonable amount of high quality content.
+The most valuable thing you can do for your local business is creating a reasonable amount of high-quality content.
 In today’s environment, content is critical for both visitors and search engines.